elves/elvish/_website/ref/language.md

 The argument to `use` is called the **usespec** and will be explained in more details below.
 In the simplest case, it is simply the module name.

-Modules are evaluated in a seprate scope.
+Modules are evaluated in a separate scope.
 That means that functions and variables defined in the module does not pollute the default namespace, and vice versa.
 For instance, if you define `ls` as a wrapper function in `rc.elv`: